 NVBDCP has achieved expected coverage and satisfactory performance as per the indicators of surveillance, case management including laboratory diagnosis and vaccination components.

-RESEARCH QUESTIONS
+RESEARCH QUESTIONS [CLARIFICATIONS PROVIDED IN APPENDIX]

 Whether and how much is the utility of case-based surveillance using syndromic surveillance approach in sentinel hospitals with laboratory diagnostic support?